-If you can’t find the .app file for your region in the search it’s possible you have downloaded the wrong version of the System Menu and you’ll need to try again.
+If you can’t find the .app file, it’s possible you have downloaded the wrong version of the Wii Menu and you’ll need to try again.

-After you Find the .app file copy it to the main directory of the Folder containing ThemeMii, also copy a version of it to the theme folder in your SD card (We’ll come back to that later).
+After you find the .app file, copy it to the main directory of the folder containing ThemeMii.
+Then, copy a version of it to the theme folder in your SD card.

 Section III - Building the Theme

-Download Base App, ThemeMii does not have Base app files for vWii.
-If you do download a base app you must delete it in order to use your .app file.
+Download Base App, ThemeMii does not have base .app files for vWii.
+If you download a base app, you must delete it in order to use the vWii .app file.

-File > Open and navigate to the .mym theme you downloaded earlier.
-Then click on
+Openand navigate to the .mym theme you downloaded earlier.

 Section IV - Installing the Theme

-Safely Eject your SD card from your PC and Put it into your Wii U.
+- Eject your SD card from your PC and put it into your Wii U.

-If you did everything correctly you should now have a different theme on your System Menu.
+If you did everything correctly, you should now have your custom theme installed on your Wii Menu.

-When it is done you can exit MyMenuify.
+- When it’s done, you can exit MyMenuify.